-After the Department of Epidemiology reviews applications, a portion of applicants will be invited for on-campus interviews.
-It is very unlikely that an applicant not invited to interview would receive an offer of admission.
-Interview dates for 2018 will be in early February.
+After the Department of Epidemiology reviews applications, a portion of applicants will be invited for an on-campus visit.
+It is very unlikely that an applicant not invited to visit would receive an offer of admission.
+Visit dates are Thursday and Friday, February 7 and 8, 2019.

 All admitted PhD students receive merit-based support packages consisting of full tuition scholarships each year.
 The first two years students are typically funded from institutional support from Laney Graduate School or Training Grants (pending satisfactory progress in the program).
-In years three through five, students in good standing are funded through mentor grants, training grants, pre-doctoral training fellowships, etc. As of 2017-2018, doctoral students receive annual stipends of $23,376.
+In years three through five, students in good standing are funded through mentor grants, training grants, pre-doctoral training fellowships, etc. The stipends are set at the NIH pre-doctoral training level.
+As of 2018-2019, doctoral students receive annual stipends of $24,324.